SasView/sasview/src/sas/qtgui/MainWindow/media/data_formats_help.rst

 but not necessarily recognise what that data represents (e.g. plot axes may be mislabelled).

-.. note:: From SasView 4.1 onwards, the :ref:`File_Converter_Tool` allows some
+.. note:: From SasView 4.1 onwards (but not versions 5.0.0 or 5.0.1), the
-          legacy formats to be converted into either the canSAS SASXML format or the NeXus NXcanSAS format.
+          :ref:`File_Converter_Tool` allows some legacy formats to be converted into either the canSAS SASXML format or the NeXus NXcanSAS format.
           These legacy formats include BSL/OTOKO, output from FIT2D and some other SAXS-oriented software, and the ISIS COLETTE (or 'RKH') 2D format.

 1D SAS Formats
 --------------

-SasView recognizes 1D data either arranged in separated columns in ASCII ('text') files, or in binary arrays in HDF5 files, if the files have the following extensions (which are not case-sensitive):
+SasView recognizes 1D data either arranged in separated columns in ASCII ('text') or XML files, or in arrays in binary HDF5 files, if the files have the following extensions (which are not case-sensitive):

 *  .ABS
 *  .ASC
-*  .COR (in canSAS XML v1.0 and v1.1 formats)
+*  .COR (in canSAS XML v1.0 and v1.1 formats *only*)
 *  .CSV
 *  .DAT
+*  .H5, .NXS, .HDF, or .HDF5 (in NXcanSAS v1.0 and v1.1 formats *only*)
 *  .PDH (Anton Paar SAXSess format)
 *  .TXT
-*  .XML (in canSAS XML v1.0 and v1.1 formats)
+*  .XML (in canSAS XML v1.0 and v1.1 formats *only*)

-*  .H5, .NXS, .HDF, or .HDF5 (in NXcanSAS v1.0 and v1.1 formats)

-The CanSAS & NXcanSAS formats are both output by the `Mantid data reduction framework <http://www.mantidproject.org/>`_.
+The CanSAS & NXcanSAS formats are both output by the `Mantid data reduction framework <http://www.mantidproject.org/>`_ and the `NIST Igor data reduction routines <https://github.com/sansigormacros/ncnrsansigormacros/wiki/DataOutputFormats>`_.

 The ASCII formats can be viewed in any text editor (Notepad, vi, etc) but the HDF formats require a viewer, such as `HDFView <https://www.hdfgroup.org/downloads/hdfview/>`_.